marc-h-lambert/Riccati-PPCA/README.md

 # Riccati-PPCA
 Companion code for the article "Low-rank plus diagonal approximations for Riccati-like matrix differential equations".
 Authors: Silvere Bonnabel, Marc Lambert and Francis Bach.

 These programs compute the low-rank URU' and low rank + diagonal approximation URU'+Psi of a matrix H supposed of the form H=GG'.
 The PPCA approximation is when Psi is of the form s.Id with s a scalar.
-The FA approximation is when the matrix is diagonal.
+The FA approximation is when the matrix Psi is diagonal.

 XP_Proj: Single projection of a matrix H on the tangent plane of a low-rank manifold.